yesnik/mysql-guides/administration.md

 mysqldump --single-transaction -u root -p123 DATABASE | gzip > dump.sql.gz
 ```

 **Important:** If you are dumping InnoDB tables use the `--single-transaction` option to prevent tables locking.
+This option sets the transaction isolation mode to REPEATABLE READ and sends a START TRANSACTION SQL statement to the server before dumping data.
+It is useful only with transactional tables such as InnoDB, because then it dumps the consistent state of the database at the time when START TRANSACTION was issued without blocking any applications.

+When using this option, you should keep in mind that only InnoDB tables are dumped in a consistent state.
+For example, any MyISAM or MEMORY tables dumped while using this option may still change state.

 ### Create table or many tables dump